radish-es/radishgroup/content/publication/2022-foodentrepreneurs/index.md

 We would like to thank Linda Best, Founding Director and Co-Chair of FarmWorks Investment Co-operative Limited for her support in recruiting participants for this project.

+This report draws on research supported by the Social Sciences and Humanities Research Council.

 # References {#references .unnumbered}